RehanMumtaz123/Ctf-Challenges/cybersents ctf/Easy/writeup.md

 #### SOLUTION
-##### Challenge 1 Warmup (PIXEL DUST)
+##### Challenge 2 Easy (XORcery)

-1. Strings the file
+1. Open the pcap file in the wireshark.
-2. The last bit contains `TELEVISION` some sort of string, just google the actual entire string and you will find a very old image file extension `.tga` .
+2. Right click the http packet > follow > http stream
+3. There is http call endpoint `/update` where address value is in hex encoded, copy that and remove `+` between the values and change it to ascii
+4. Upon decoding there is a python code (decryptor).
-3. Next thing is to find the magic number (header) of that file extension
+5. Next is to find encrypted flag.
-4. Open the file in hex editor
-5. Just change the first byte you got from search
+6. There is another endpoint in the stream `/guest` where the body param contains base64 enc & encrypted value
-6. Open the file in image viewer and get the flag
+7. Just pass it as the parameter in the decryptor code and that will give out the flag

-👍
+✌